Home Bank & Money transfers Opening a Bank Account in Australia

 6. Direct debit: here you authorise a third party to take money from your bank account at regular intervals (once a month, for example).
 This is very useful for recurring payments such as rent or your telephone bill.

-It’s important to note that payment options may vary by location or type of business, so it’s best to check with the merchant before making a purchase.
+Payment options may vary by location or type of business, so it’s best to check with the merchant before making a purchase.

 Of course, remember to pay all your bills, fines and other charges before closing the account.